martinkearn/Content/Demos/JS Task Runners/Gulp with ASP.net.md

 Show the minified css file in wwwroot directory

 ## Add Autoprefixer
 *Autoprefixer is a plugin that automates the use of CSS vendor prefixes.
-In this section, we'll look at hyphens which requires prefixes for some IE, Edge and Safari but is not supported on Chrome.
-See http://caniuse.com/#search=hyphens*
+In this section, we'll look at hyphens which requires prefixes for some IE, Edge and Safari but is not supported on Chrome.*

+Explain about the `hyphens` css property using http://caniuse.com/#feat=css-hyphens

 Add 'gulp-autoprefixer' to packages.json and wait for it to restore
 ```
 "devDependencies": {
-"gulp": "^3.9.0",
+"gulp": "^3.9.1",
 "gulp-cssmin": "^0.1.7",
 "gulp-autoprefixer": "^3.1.0"
 }